Denny Huang: Transfer of sovereignty

 Huang was one of the earliest leaders in Hong Kong to support the Government of the People's Republic of China to resume the Chinese sovereignty in Hong Kong after 1997.
 Before the PRC and UK governments began the negotiation over Hong Kong, Huang flew to Beijing to meet with Liao Chengzhi, the then director of the Hong Kong and Macao Affairs Office at the People's Great Hall on 25 October 1981.
 He was informed by Liao that the Beijing government would resume its sovereignty on Hong Kong as well as the power of administration.
 Liao also told Huang that the Beijing government would assist Hong Kong to maintain its development, prosperity and stability.

 In November 1982 when Huang met with Liao again in Beijing, he proposed making Hong Kong a "free city" with high autonomy for a period of forty years.
 Furthermore, he proposed the suggestions for the future of Hong Kong including the current laws and industrial and commercial regulations remained unchanged; full elected Executive, Legislative and Urban Councils and District Boards; Chinese Army would not station in Hong Kong and maintain order with only police force; Beijing would not interfere into Hong Kong internal affairs except for defence and diplomacy; Hong Kong legal system remained unchanged and Supreme Court of Hong Kong remained the highest court in the territory; banknotes continued to be issued by the Hongkong and Shanghai Bank and the Standard Chartered Bank; considered leasing the Tamar site to the Royal Navy for supplies and repairs.
-In the Sino-British Joint Declaration signed in December 1984, many of Dr. Huang's ideas were put into it.

 On 27 September 1983 when he met with Ji Pengfei, Liao's successor as the director of the Hong Kong and Macao Affairs Office, Huang proposed a constitution for the Hong Kong Special Administrative Region to build confidence of the Hong Kong people and asked for its guarantee of the residents who disagreed with socialism could still have the right to stay, work and the manage Hong Kong affairs.
 Huang believed that the upholding of rule of law would ease the anxiety of the Hong Kong people.
 By that he urged the Hong Kong Government to raise the democratic consciousness and increase elected seats in the government.

-Huang was subsequently co-opted by Beijing to the Chinese People's Political Consultative Conference as a Hong Kong member in March 1986 and served until 1998.
+Huang subsequently accepted an invitation to join the Chinese People's Political Consultative Conference as a Hong Kong member in March 1986 and served until 1998.